JeffMainISM/Bananaespresso/README.md

 # Bananaespresso
 First time working in 3D!
 Same with kicad. (i used easyeda before this).
 It's nothing much more than a "U" shaped pad.
 Very basic and possibly even funnily sub-par.
 Alignment might not be done well by the mm, but hey, if it works it works!
+It doesn't do much, just 8 keys, and 4 leds, what else do you need in life, right?

 ![alt text]( https://github.com/JeffMainISM/Bananaespresso/blob/main/EX1.png "Oh")